migratorydata/migratorydata-elastic-stack/readme.md

-# Monitoring MigratoryData with Elastic Stack
+# Introducing MigratoryData to Big Data: Elastic Stack

-This repository shows how to use Elastic Stack (Filebeat, Elasticsearch, and Kibana) for monitoring a MigratoryData cluster.

-## Features
+MigratoryData provides a number of monitoring options along the HTTP and JMX standards.
+In addition, any MigratoryData API library can be used to subscribe to special monitoring subjects to receive various MigratoryData statistics in real-time.

+MigratoryData also provides different log types including access logs and message logs.
+Various MigratoryData statistics, made available along HTTP, JMX, and PUSH monitoring, are also logged on disk at configurable time intervals.

+These logs are typically preserved for audit.
+However, they can be used for other purposes such as monitoring or even debugging.
+For example, the message logs can be used by MigratoryData Replayer, a tool able to replay the feed of messages.
+It is able to publish the recorded messages at the same speed as they occurred, accelerate or slow down the original speed by preserving the timestamps proportions, and publish messages from a given start time until a given end time.

+As a very scalable messaging solution, MigratoryData is typically used in large deployment with millions of users.
+In this way, the access logs and message logs produced by such high number of users consists in huge amounts of data.
+Hence, using a big data platform is natural.

+In this blog post, we show how to use the popular open-source Elastic Stack platform for searching, analyzing, and visualizing data produced by MigratoryData clusters.
+More precisely we will use:

-* Collecting MigratoryData logs (access logs, message logs, and statistics) by using Filebeat
+* Filebeat for collecting the MigratoryData logs (access logs, message logs, and statistics)
-* Indexing MigratoryData logs into Elasticsearch
+* Elasticsearch for indexing the MigratoryData logs
-* Using Kibana to explore, filter, visualize and produce monitoring dashboards
+* Kibana for exploring, searching and filtering the MigratoryData logs and for building dashboards to visualize the data

+This blog post is based on Elastic Stack version 5.3.0 and MigratoryData 5.0.21.
+All configuration files, dashboards, diagrams, and screenshots can be found on [github](https://github.com/migratorydata/migratorydata-elastic-stack).

 ## Setup